-Many big companies recently have announced layoffs of 1,000 employees or more.
-Some of these companies are trying to restructure while others appear to be getting lean and mean before a downturn potentially arrives.
+Many big companies have announced layoffs of 1,000 employees or more.
+Some of these companies are trying to restructure, while others appear to be getting lean and mean before a downturn potentially arrives.

 Following is a roll call of the firms slimming their workforces.

-The reductions amount to about 26% of the workforce.
+The reductions amount to about 26% of its workforce.
 Lyft is just one of many companies in the tech industry to undergo a devastating wave of layoffs in recent months.

 The Financial Times reported in April that Deloitte would lay off 1,200 employees.

 Deloitte is one of the so-called “big four” accounting firms.
 Many of the layoffs were concentrated in Deloitte’s financial advisory business, which felt the effects of a slowdown in merger and acquisition activity.